dshugarts/cvdiq_v1.2/README.md

 	- [ ] Update DBMS Report Data
 	- [ ] Update Risk ranges in report/scoring (what numbers are high, moderate and low)
 	- [ ] Update in Score Chart as well to reflect new risk ranges
-- [ ] Waist moderate values added to scoring service
+- [x] Waist and Sleep moderate values added to scoring service

 ## Echo - Part 2
 - [ ] Remove console logs